-We run drop-ins, short courses and workshops at the centre and out in the community, and are always on the lookout for skilled people to help us.
+We run drop-ins, and workshops at the centre and out in the community, and are always on the lookout for skilled people to help us.
 Being skilled doesn't necessarily mean having a qualification in that skill - you may not even realise how skilled you are!
 For a young person, using their mobile phone is as simple as smiling; they can not only make calls but send texts, use Instagram, WhatsAp, Facebook... but for someone older who has got a mobile for the first time it's more trouble than the tv remote.

-The drop-ins are for anyone with a tablet, laptop or smartphone who may want to know how to attach a photo to an email - or just be reminded how to email; the workshops might be about Excel, Word, how to Ebay, etc, and short courses teach people how to use a tablet, showing them how to set up email or Skype, or how to surf safely online.
+The drop-ins are for anyone with a tablet, laptop or smartphone who may want to know how to attach a photo to an email - or just be reminded how to email; and the workshops might be about Excel, Word, how to Ebay, etc, showing them how to set up email or Skype, or how to surf safely online.
 If you are confident using technology and have the patience to explain how it works, then this could be the ideal role for you.
 People needing help would book a session with a volunteer on a Wednesday, 1.30pm - 3pm or Friday 11am - 1pm, and we would contact you to see if you are available.